 MARC riders may bike to the downtown station and use the bike racks provided to secure their bikes.
 Commuters can bike to a TransIT bus stop, secure their bikes on the bus bike rack, and ride TransIT to their work sites.

 Biking to work improves air quality, reduces gas costs and commuting stress, and improves fitness.
 Prior to biking to work for the first time, cyclists should tune up their bikes, map their routes, check connections needed for bus, train or rail, and make a trial run.

 Bike to Work Day Video

-View a video of Bike to Work Day 2012 at the Frederick Pit Stop.
+View a video for Bike to Work Day 2017 at the Frederick Pit Stop.

 Be Street Smart

-In 2007, 4,654 pedestrians and 698 bicyclists were killed in traffic crashes in the United States.
-In the greater Washington, DC region, approximately 2,700 pedestrians and bicyclists are injured every year and 89 are killed.
-Pedestrian and bicyclist fatalities accounted for 23% of the total traffic fatalities in the District of Columbia, suburban Maryland and northern Virginia from 2004 to 2008.
+In 2014, 4,884 pedestrians and 726 bicyclists were killed in traffic crashes in the United States.
+An estimated 65,000 pedestrians were injured in traffic crashes across the country in 2014.
+Preliminary data shows pedestrian and bicyclist fatalities accounted for 28.7 percent of the total traffic fatalities in the District of Columbia, suburban Maryland and northern Virginia in 2015; 69 of the deaths were pedestrians and 6 bicyclists.
 View more safety information.